-- > Process for economic development opportunities and economic sustainability - Clear and transparent procedures to track depletions and gains to streamflow utilizing the best available / generally accepted methods, information, data, and science - > Procedures the NRD / NeDNR use to report, consult, and otherwise share information - Identify water available to mitigate new uses (i.e. water rights leases, interference agreements, augmentation projects, conjunctive use management, and use retirement) - Solution Section Se - Rules to allow transfers from an old use to a new use, and offsets, as necessary, for new uses that adversely affect existing users.
+- Process for economic development opportunities and economic sustainability - Clear and transparent procedures to track depletions and gains to streamflow utilizing the best available / generally accepted methods, information, data, and science - > Procedures the NRD / NeDNR use to report, consult, and otherwise share information - Identify water available to mitigate new uses (i.e. water rights leases, interference agreements, augmentation projects, conjunctive use management, and use retirement) - Suidelines for consultation with other water users to provide for economic development opportunities - Rules to allow transfers from an old use to a new use, and offsets, as necessary, for new uses that adversely affect existing users.
 Water banking may also be used when appropriate